YusenZhou/h3-tool/README.md

 - **Get H3 Info**: Get Uber H3 hexagonal grid info using coordinate or hex ID
 - **Draw and Locate**: Visualize and locate H3 hexagons on the map.
 - **Batch import**: Batch import a list of hex IDs or coordinates and draw them on the map.
-- (TODO) Click a point on the map to get its coordinate and hex ID.
+- **Map selection**: Draw H3 hexagons directly on the map and get their IDs

 ## Running the Application